alexleboucher/docker-express-postgres-boilerplate/README.md

 ### Migrations

-- Run `yarn migration:run` to execute all pending migrations.
+- Run `yarn migration:run` to execute all pending migrations
-- Run `yarn migration:generate MigrationName` to generate a migration based on the current entity changes.
+- Run `yarn migration:generate MigrationName` to generate a migration based on the current schema changes.
-- Run `yarn migration:create MigrationName` to create an empty migration file.
-- Run `yarn migration:revert` to undo the last executed migration.
-To revert multiple migrations, execute the command multiple times.

 ### Linting